open-contracting/infrastructure/docs/reference/index.md

 Full schema and codelist [reference documentation is also available](reference.md).

+The OC4IDS schema reuses many of the building blocks from the OCDS schema, these are introduced in the [getting started section of the OCDS documentation](http://standard.open-contracting.org/latest/en/getting_started/).

 ## Data validation

 The Project Level Data Specification uses a permissive schema.
 It does not enforce strong technical validation requirements on data, other than some structural rules and data type rules (dates, numbers and strings).